University of the Philippines School of Library and Information Studies: History

 The school can trace its roots back to 1914, thirty years after Melvil Dewey established the pioneering School of Library Economy in Columbia College.
 Library courses were offered in the College of Liberal Arts under James Alexander Robertson, UP's first library science professor.
 This made the University the first library school in the Philippines and one of the first in Asia.
 The first full library studies program was offered two years later, in 1916.

 In March 1961, the Institute of Library Science was formally established, and a year later, the institute established its graduate program.
 From 1978 to 1984, the Institute was selected by UNESCO as the host institution for the Postgraduate Training Course for Science Information Specialists in Southeast Asia.
 In 2002, the Institute was renamed "Institute of Library and Information Science" in order to keep up with the nomenclature for the field.
 This required the institute to set up the first IT Applications Lab and Computer Lab for a library school in the Philippines.
-On March 27, 2007, the Board of Regents approved the Institute's petition to rename itself as the School of Library and Information Studies.
+On March 27, 2007, the Board of Regents approved the Institute's petition to elevate it to the "School of Library and Information Studies."
+Coinciding with the APEC and Related Summits in the Philippines, the School hosted the Asia-Pacific Library and Information Education and Practice conference in October 2015.

-Limited space requirements and dilapidated conditions of the prior location of the UP SLIS on the third floor of the Gonzalez Hall prompted the School to launch a building fund to raise funds for the construction or renovation of a building for the transfer of its physical facilities in April 2007.
-Currently, it has reserved the Institute of Biology building as the future site for any such transfer.
-The building was chosen due to its proximity to the Main Library, which serves as the laboratory for its students.

-Graduates from the School consistently top and register the highest passing rates (93% passing rate out of the 30% National Average in 2005, 95% in 2006 and 98% in 2007) in the Licensure Examination for Librarians.
+Graduates from the School consistently top and register the highest passing rates in the Licensure Examination for Librarians.
 From 2014 up to the present, UP SLIS has been achieving a 100% passing rate in the said examinations.
+The School was the first in the University to rank in the 51-100 band in the global QS World University Rankings by subject.
+It was one of the only two schools in the Philippines in 2025 to place in the Top 100.